BaD-DAO/nouns-bridge/UI-UX.md

-# UI/UX Design Specification: NDA ↔ Lil Nouns Governance Bridge
+# UI/UX Design Specification: NounsBridge

 ## 🎨 Design Overview

-This document outlines the frontend design specifications for the NDA ↔ Lil Nouns Governance Bridge web application.
+This document outlines the frontend design specifications for the NounsBridge web application.
 The interface enables NDA token holders on Base to vote on mirrored Lil Nouns proposals with a clean, intuitive, and accessible user experience.

 ---